Recommendations

 9

-The Chief of Staff evaluates and determines any additional reasons for noncompliance and ensures that clinicians complete a behavior risk assessment that includes a history of substance abuse, mental health problems or disorders, and aberrant drug-related behaviors on all patients prior to initiating long-term opioid therapy.
+The Chief of Staff evaluates and determines any additional reasons for noncompliance and ensures that providers complete a behavioral risk assessment that includes a history of substance abuse, psychological disease, and aberrant drug-related behaviors for all patients prior to initiating long-term opioid therapy.

 Closure Date: